nkoev/Telerik-Forum/README.md

 <h2>Team</h2>

-This project is being developed by <a href="https://gitlab.com/0ligotann">Tanya</a> and <a href="https://gitlab.com/nkoev">Nikolay</a>, proud Bulgaria's Telerik Academy students under the guidance of our technical trainers Rosen, Stoyan and Edo and the unestimated mental support of Boyan Hadjiev.
+This project is being developed by <a href="https://gitlab.com/0ligotann">Tanya</a> and <a href="https://gitlab.com/nkoev">Nikolay</a>, proud Bulgaria's Telerik Academy students under the guidance of our technical trainers Rosen, Stoyan and Edo and the inestimable mental support of Boyan Hadjiev.

 <h2>Features</h2>